BuckeyeSoftware/rex/doc/RENDER.md

 // record type
 // |_type| can be one of k_static, k_dynamic, k_attachment
 // k_static is for textures that will not be updated
-// k_dynamic is for textutes that will be updated
+// k_dynamic is for textures that will be updated
-// k_attachment is for textures that will not be used in draw calls void record_type(type _type);
+// k_attachment is for textures that will only be used as target attachments void record_type(type _type);

 // record filter options |_options|